adjust/ios_sdk/README.md

 Upon receiving this information, Adjust will erase the user's data and the Adjust SDK will stop tracking the user.
 No requests from this device will be sent to Adjust in the future.

-### <a id="disable-third-party-sharing"></a>Disable third-party sharing
+## <a id="third-party-sharing"></a>Third-party sharing for specific users

-You can now notify Adjust when a user has exercised their right to stop sharing their data with partners for marketing partners, but has allowed it to be shared for statistics purposes.
+You can notify Adjust when a user disables, enables, and re-enables data sharing with third-party partners.

+### <a id="disable-third-party-sharing"></a>Disable third-party sharing for specific users

 Call the following method to instruct the Adjust SDK to communicate the user's choice to disable data sharing to the Adjust backend: